bitly-community/bitly-php/README.md

 composer dump-autoload
 ```

-And include at the top of your PHP file:
+Include at the top of your PHP file:

 ```php
 require_once 'vendor/autoload.php';